 June 16th, 2006

 For the umpteenth time reread one of Murakami Haruki's novels.
 Savouring the well acquainted twists and turns as well as mulling over the familiar angle on life pleasantly put me into a similar disposition—a bit of a break from your standard portfolio of day–to–day moods and perceptions.
-There also were several passages which I was looking forward to re–reading and lingering over once again—one of them has been added to the Quotes and Thoughts page.
+There also were several passages which I was looking forward to re–reading and lingering over once again.

 June 12th, 2006